|< Prev||Next >|

 More than 100 women, men, and youth marched through the streets of Washington Heights, the South Bronx, Harlem and East Harlem, on September 26, 2012, to remember Gladys Ricart, Jessica Ibe, her 2 young daughters, and numerous other women and children who have been killed in domestic violence incidents.
 The march aims to raise awareness about the devastating effects of domestic violence on Latinas/os and other families and communities.
 As the many posters carried by the marchers show, the march also serves to let communities know that services and resources are available to help them.
 Help is also available for men who want to change their violent behavior.

-Many of the women in the march wore wedding gowns (in memory of Gladys Ricart who was killed on her wedding day in September 1999) and the men dressed in black as a symbol of mourning.
+Many of the women in the march wore wedding gowns (in memory of Gladys Ricart who was killed, by her ex-boyfriend, on her wedding day in September 1999) and the men were dressed in black as a symbol of mourning.
 The marchers included members of the Ricart and Ibe families, survivors, advocates, elected officials, union organizers, and many supporters from the community.
 This year, because school was out, many children joined the march.